AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 These would be considered overlapping by (A), but accepted as non-overlapping (ie unification fails) by (B).
 And indeed these two are fine (ie cannot give rise to unsoundness).

+Intuition: under (B) the only way that unification fails is because of a definite conflict (eg `Int` \~ `Bool`).
+And unification failing is what allows us to accept the two equations as non-overlapping.
+So if we accept them, they have a definite conflict.

 ## Problem: coincident overlap